We have put together some of Switzerland’s best hiking trails to get you excited for visiting Switzerland in the summer just as much as the winter.

-There is a wide range of hikes from short day hikes to waterfalls and long epic multi-day routes which take you across hundreds of KM through the country.
+There is a wide range of hiking trails from short day hikes to waterfalls and long epic multi-day routes which take you across hundreds of KM through the country.
 Whichever takes your fancy or suits your expertise, either way exploring Switzerland by foot allows you to appreciate all the tiny details that make this country so special.
+Let's see which are the best hikes in Switzerland.

 Switzerland is blessed with having very distinct seasons, cold in the winter and warm in the summer.
 Due to this, however, it is recommended that the hiking trails in the winter, especially the high altitude ones, will be subject to snow and potential closures.
 Average temperatures in the Swiss Alps in the winter can be around -5 degrees celsius, so not particularly pleasant.
 The summer in the Alps, however, is beautiful, lush and green with average temperatures of 17 degrees celsius, which is a lot more agreeable.